 Booster-type seats, vest and harness-type child restraint systems, lap-held child restraints or seats manufactured before January 1, 1981 are not acceptable.

 Car seats and child restraint systems (CRS) are considered a special item (along with overcoats, jackets or umbrellas).
 The special item is in addition to the one carry-on item (to go in the overhead compartment) and one personal item (to go under the seat in front of the customer) a customer is permitted to bring onboard the aircraft.

 JetBlue will courtesy gate-check any of the following: strollers, car seats, child carriers/backpack carriers, booster seats, wheelchairs, walkers, canes, or crutches.
 If you chose to check any of these items (at the check-in counter or gate-check), it will not count as one of your checked bags and there is no fee assessed.
 There is no limit to the number of assistive devices a customer may transport as carry-on or checked baggage, within reason.

 Additionally, this courtesy is extended regardless of whether the customer is traveling with the infant/child or is meeting the infant/child at their destination.

 Breast pumps are also permitted as carry-on baggage and are exempt from carry-on restrictions.

 Note: Please be aware that strollers are not covered for damage if checked.
-JetBlue assumes no liability for loss, damage or delay per the JetBlue Contract of Contract Airways Section 19.
+JetBlue assumes no liability for loss, damage or delay per the JetBlue Airways Contract of Carriage Section 19.